-A Closer Look at the different types of fishing reels
+A Closer Look at the Different Types of Fishing Reels

 1. Spincast Reels

-It is also an easy reel to use, and a great reel to use for first timer just getting started, mainly because it requires a minimal investment.
+It is also an easy reel to use, and a great reel to use for the first-timer just getting started, mainly because it requires minimal investment.
 The spincast is commonly used by children and casual anglers.

 2. Baitcasting Reels

 Let’s look at some of the advantages of using baitcasters.
-Well, for one there is no line twist (tangled lines, or bird’s nests, are another matter, however) during the release of a cast, which makes it a great reel in itself.
+Well, for one there is no line twist like you have with spinning reels (tangled lines, or bird’s nests, are another matter, however) during the release of a cast.
+That is a performance plus (more on that below).

 They come in light and heavy versions, depending on what you are fishing.
-This type of reel will give you more control and accuracy in casting, but requires a little more skill than spinners.
+This type of reel will give you more control and accuracy in casting over spinners but also requires a little more skill to fish optimally.

 A baitcasting reel is an outstanding reel for big game fishing because it can handle heavier pound test lines.
 The one possible negative of using the baitcasting reel is that it does take some time to get used to.
 Nothing that a little time and practice can’t resolve, though.

-I remember learning how to use this reel, and it took me a couple of days to master the accuracy part of casting.
+I remember learning how to use this reel, and it took me a couple of days to master the accuracy part of the casting.
 After you get the feel for it, however, you will want to use this reel frequently due to its high casting accuracy.
 Again, just keep in mind there’s a slight curve in learning how to use a baitcaster.

-Baitcasting reels are basically fall within 2 sub-categories:
+Baitcasting reels basically fall into 2 sub-categories:

 3. Spinning Reels